MaxGripe/max-gripe-homepage/readme.md

 ## License

-This project is licensed under the terms of the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the terms of the [Unlicense](https://en.wikipedia.org/wiki/Unlicense).